openfl/OpenFLDevelopersGuide/working-with-geometry/basics-of-geometry.md

 **Origin** The point in a coordinate space where the x-axis meets the y-axis.
 This point has the coordinate 0, 0.

 **Point** A single location in a coordinate space.
-In the 2-d coordinate system used in ActionScript, the location along the x-axis and the y-axis (the point’s coordinates) define the point.
+In the 2-d coordinate system used in Haxe, the location along the x-axis and the y-axis (the point’s coordinates) define the point.

 **Registration point** In a display object, the origin (0, 0 coordinate) of its coordinate space.